cronvel/kung-fig/doc/KFG.md

 This is an interesting feature since it permits to load or save complex data structure using KFG.

-It is also possible to reference the root of the document with a hash sign `#` with an empty local reference:
+It is also possible to reference the root of the document with a hash sign `#` and an empty local reference:

 ```
 key: value